-- Senior Management should appoint Key Management Personnel including the head of Production, the head of Quality Control, and if at least one of these persons is not responsible for the duties described in Article 51 of Directive 2001/83/EC1, an adequate number, but at least one, Qualified Person(s) designated for the purpose.
+- 2.5 Senior Management should appoint Key Management Personnel including the head of Production, the head of Quality Control, and if at least one of these persons is not responsible for the release of products the Authorised Person(s) designated for the purpose.
 Normally, key posts should be occupied by full-time personnel.
 The heads of Production and Quality Control must be independent from each other.
-In large organisations, it may be necessary to delegate some of the functions listed in 2.6 and 2.7.
-Additionally depending on the size and organizational structure of the company, a separate Head of Quality Assurance or Head of the Quality Unit may be appointed.
-Where such a function exists usually some of the responsibilities described in 2.6, 2.7 and 2.8 are shared with the Head of Quality Control and Head of Production and senior management should therefore take care that roles, responsibilities, and authorities are defined. - 2.6 The duties of the Qualified Person(s) are described in Article 51 of Directive 2001/83/EC, and can be summarised as follows: - a) for medicinal products manufactured within the European Union, a Qualified Person must ensure that each batch has been manufactured and checked in compliance with the laws in force in that Member State and in accordance with the requirements of the marketing authorisation2; - (b) in the case of medicinal products coming from third countries, irrespective of whether the product has been manufactured in the European Union a Qualified Person must ensure that each production batch has undergone in a Member State a full qualitative analysis, a quantitative analysis of at least all the active substances and all the other tests or checks necessary to ensure the quality of medicinal products in accordance with the requirements of the marketing authorisation.
-The Qualified Person must certify in a register or equivalent document, as operations are carried out and before any release, that each production batch satisfies the provisions of Article 51.
-The persons responsible for these duties must meet the qualification requirements laid down in Article 493 of the same Directive, they shall be permanently and continuously at the disposal of the holder of the Manufacturing Authorisation to carry out their responsibilities.
+In large organisations, it may be necessary to delegate some of the functions listed in 2.7, 2.8 and 2.9.
+Additionally, depending on the size and organisational structure of the company, a separate Head of Quality Assurance or Head of the Quality Unit may be appointed.
+Where such a function exists usually some of the responsibilities described in 2.7, 2.8 and 2.9 are shared with the Head of Quality Control and Head of Production and senior management should therefore take care that roles, responsibilities, and authorities are defined. - 2.6 The duties of the Authorised Person(s) are described in the national requirements and can be summarised as follows: - a) An Authorised Person must ensure that each batch of medicinal products has been manufactured and checked in compliance with the laws in force in that country and in accordance with the requirements of the Marketing Authorisation; - b) The Authorised Person(s) must meet the qualification requirements laid down in the national legislation, they shall be permanently and continuously at the disposal of the holder of the Manufacturing Authorisation to carry out their responsibilities; - c) The responsibilities of an Authorised Person may be delegated, but only to other Authorised Person(s). - 2.7 The head of Production generally has the following responsibilities: - (i) To ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality; - (ii) To approve the instructions relating to production operations and to ensure their strict implementation; - (iii) To ensure that the production records are evaluated and signed by an authorised person; - (iv) To ensure the qualification and maintenance of his department, premises and equipment; - (v) To ensure that the appropriate validations are done; - (vi) To ensure that the required initial and continuing training of his department personnel is carried out and adapted according to need.